Module refinery.lib.scripts.js.deobfuscation.stringarray

 if resolved is None:

-raw_lookup = {i + accessor.base_offset: s for i, s in enumerate(resolved)}
+raw_lookup = {i + primary.base_offset: s for i, s in enumerate(resolved)}

-node, aliases, raw_lookup, encoding, all_wrappers,
+scope, aliases, raw_lookup, encoding_map, all_wrappers, all_prop_maps,

 wrapper_names = set(all_wrappers)

-has_remaining, dead_nodes = _find_remaining_calls(node, aliases, wrapper_names)
+has_remaining, dead_nodes = _find_remaining_calls(

 if not has_remaining:

-_cleanup_infrastructure(node, body, array, accessor, dead_nodes, aliases)
+_cleanup_infrastructure(scope, array, accessors, rotation, dead_nodes, aliases)

 self.mark_changed()